xGSTQ/wp-theme-vite-bootstrap/readme.md

 ## Main features

 - fast Auto browser refresh/sync file change/save
-- built in Tailwindcss Just-in-time compiler
+- built in Bootstrap 5.2
 - extremely small CSS as there is no unsued css at all
 - keep your local domain while developing
 - `npm run build` for production packing Javascript and CSS